 A.S.
 Akkalon didn’t plan to become a fantasy author.
-She planned to run away and join the circus, and so spent all her time doing somersaults and climbing pine trees barefoot.
+She planned to run away and join the circus, so she spent her time climbing trees and doing somersaults.

 One day she came down from the trees for long enough to read a book, and discovered the fantastical worlds of David Eddings, Katharine Kerr, and Raymond E. Feist.

-A new plan crystallised: learn magic, live in a medieval castle, and fight dragons with a sword.
+A new plan crystallised: learn magic, live in a castle, and fight dragons.
 She practiced martial arts and horse riding, and even tried her hand at fencing, which, to her great disappointment, had far too many rules and would have been entirely ineffectual for dragon-slaying.

 She travelled the world (or at least two continents of it) and gained many other skills that would have been helpful for dragon-slaying, such as statistical analysis, intimate knowledge of the semi-colon, and the ability to drink coffee while walking.